Darthan184/Multi-Launchpad-SFS1/README.md

 ![File Directory](Images/Directory.png)

-The file is essentially a json array of space center definitions with a couple of optional extra fields:
+The file is essentially a json array of space center definitions with a three of optional extra fields:

 ```
 [
     {
+      "enabled": 1,
+      "difficulty":"all",
+      "address": "Earth",
+      "location": "Alternate",
+      "angle": 91.0,
+      "position_LaunchPad": {
+        "horizontalPosition": 365.0,
+        "height": 26.2
+      }
+    }
+    ,{

       "enabled": 2,
       "difficulty":"normal",
       "address": "Moon",